Skip to main content

 * Virtual Client: A client for which the secret key material is held

-the virtual client.
+of the virtual client.

 * Emulator Client: A client that collaborates with other emulator

 clients in emulating a virtual client.
-Emulator clients can be

-real or virtual clients.
+that may contain one or more virtual clients.

 TODO: Terminology is up for debate.
 We’ve sometimes called this